nhsd-a2si/docs-uec-appts/_pages/deployment/toolkit/dep_devptl.md

  * See <a href="https://digital.nhs.uk/services/path-to-live-environments/integration-environment#outbound-network-address-translation-nat-addresses" target="_blank">here</a> for more information
 4. Root CA and Sub CA installed in cert store and added to bindings for local site in SSL/TLS
  * as described <a href="https://digital.nhs.uk/services/path-to-live-environments/integration-environment#rootca-and-subca-certificates" target="_blank">here</a>
- * Note: contrary to the information in that link, PLEASE ENSURE YOU PUT BOTH CERTIFICATES IN (SHA1 + SHA2)!!

-    (See documentation for more information: https://digital.nhs.uk/services/path-to-live-environments/integration-environment)
+ * Note: contrary to the information in that link, PLEASE ENSURE YOU PUT BOTH CERTIFICATES IN (SHA1 + SHA2) (See <a href="https://digital.nhs.uk/services/path-to-live-environments/integration-environment" target="_blank">documentation</a> for more information)

-    Configure and check Certificate revocation (CRL checks) for both old (SHA1) and new (SHA2) root certs.
+5. Configure and check Certificate revocation (CRL checks) for both old (SHA1) and new (SHA2) root certs.

-    They use different revocation methods
+   Note: They use different revocation methods

-    New (SHA2) needs the following:
+   * New (SHA2) needs the following:

-     http://crl.nhs.uk/int/1c/crlc2.crl - for SHA2.
-The Subca/Rootca will point to this URL.
-This URL will download a CRL file locally and will add CRL checks in.
-Local TLS should be configured to go check this file.
-It is on the INTERNET – ie configure firewall outbound to be able to go to this URL over the internet.
+     * The SubCA/RootCA will point to this URL: "http://crl.nhs.uk/int/1c/crlc2.crl".
+This location will download a CRL file locally and will add CRL checks in.
+     * Local TLS should be configured to go check this file.
+      * It is on the INTERNET so please configure firewall outbound rules to be able to go to this URL over the internet.

-    Old (SHA1) needs the following:
+   * Old (SHA1) needs the following:

-    The CDP is a relative request to an LDAP query!
-This is not live and not accessible.
+     Note: The CDP is a relative request to an LDAP query, this is not live and not accessible.

-    So the process required is to download the file and load it locally into the CRL cache and then configure the service to not check for a new file!
+     * So the process required is to download the file and load it locally into the CRL cache and then configure the service to not check for a new file

-    The CRL files can be downloaded from here:  http://checkit/public/pki/crls.php.
-This is on HSCN.
-This file is updated every day.
-However it is large, and so it is acceptable to have a batch process which updates it on a longer schedule.
-I recommend once per week.
-For your clients you will obviously need this to be a batch process to download and install.
+     * The CRL files can be downloaded from <a href="http://checkit/public/pki/crls.php" target="_blank">here</a>: "http://checkit/public/pki/crls.php".
+      * This location is on HSCN.
+      * This file is updated every day.
+However it is large, and so it is acceptable to have a batch process which updates it on a longer schedule. (we recommend once per week)
+      * For your clients you will obviously need this to be a batch process to download and install.
      Note – you need to find the correct CRL file for the right SSP integration or live environment
+     * If you are using IIS:

-    In IIS there is a way of setting IIS CRL use to default to the cached file and use that even if the file downloaded CRL expiry date is in the past. " If CertCheckMode is set to 2 Certificate revocation verification will be done based on the cached CRL on the IIS server.
-IIS will not try to connect to the remote server to download the CRL even if it has expired and in which case CRL verification will obviously fail."
-I think that means from in here: https://docs.microsoft.com/en-gb/windows/win32/api/http/ns-http-http_service_config_ssl_param?redirectedfrom=MSDN, the DefaultCertCheckMode is set to 2.
+      * There is a way of setting IIS CRL to default to the cached file and use that even if the downloaded CRL expiry date is in the past.
+      * If CertCheckMode is set to 2, certificate revocation verification will be done based on the cached CRL on the IIS server.
+IIS will not try to connect to the remote server to download the CRL even if it has expired and in which case CRL verification will fail (see; https://docs.microsoft.com/en-gb/windows/win32/api/http/ns-http-http_service_config_ssl_param?redirectedfrom=MSDN).

 ### End-to-End test